Michigan State student alleges three basketball players raped her in 2015

 "Plaintiff was expressly told by ... staff that, 'if you pursue this, you are going to be swimming with some really big fish,'" according to the complaint, filed Monday in the U.S. District Court for the Western District of Michigan.

-The plaintiff, referred to as Jane Doe, also said the school did not notify her of her Title IX rights, a federal law that prohibits discrimination based on gender and includes guidelines on sexual violence and harassment.
+The plaintiff, referred to as Jane Doe, also said the school did not notify her of her rights under Title IX, a federal law that prohibits discrimination based on gender and includes guidelines on sexual violence and harassment.

 She was so "frightened," the suit added, that it took her almost a year before she went to the school's Sexual Assault Program for further help.